 Our ability to handle the complete CEQA environmental approval process for large scale public-private development is recognized throughout California.
 Our lawyers assist hundreds of private and public agency clients through all aspects of the CEQA and land use entitlement process, from document preparation to any subsequent litigation.
 We also represent clients with pre-project planning and strategy -- before CEQA is triggered -- to minimize legal and project costs and to improve clients' environmental documents.

 BB&K is counsel of choice for public agencies that collectively provide water to more than two-thirds of California’s population.
 Our water law reputation is so substantial that we have brokered water rights disputes between states and have developed water policies internationally.
 We regularly advise public and private clients across California on water supply allocation and planning; acquisition, development, and maintenance of surface and ground water rights; and regional water management.
-In a typical recent example, we saved two Southern California water districts more than $300 million in potential liability with a federal court victory in a breach of contract and water rights claim brought by the U.S. government and a neighboring water district.

 Our firm has established preeminence in many other areas of environmental and natural resource representation, including:

 For additional information, please contact Jeff Ferre, Environmental Law & Natural Resources practice group leader.